PhaseCoder: Microphone Geometry-Agnostic Spatial Audio Understanding for Multimodal LLMs: Evaluation

 \textbf{Results and Analysis.} The results, presented in Table~\ref{table:phasecoder_performance}, demonstrate that PhaseCoder generalizes effectively to real-world recordings with unseen microphone geometries.

-On the challenging LOCATA dataset, PhaseCoder-6M outperforms the SOTA GI-DOAEnet on both metrics, achieving a higher Acc@10 of 86.96\% (vs. 82.48\%) and a lower MAE of 7.44$^{\circ}$ (vs. 7.82$^{\circ}$).
-We hypothesize this is due to our diverse noise augmentation during training, which generalizes better to the real-world ambient noise (e.g., a busy street) in LOCATA, compared to the white noise used to train GI-DOAEnet.
-The smaller 1.5M parameter model did not perform as well, as the model did not learn to handle the microphone invariant input correctly.
+On the challenging LOCATA dataset, PhaseCoder-6M outperforms the state-of-the-art GI-DOAEnet on both metrics, achieving a higher Acc@10 of 86.96\% (vs. 82.48\%) and a lower MAE of 7.44° (vs. 7.82°).
+We hypothesize this is due to our diverse noise augmentation in training, which generalizes better to the real-world ambient noise (e.g., a busy street) in LOCATA, compared to the white noise used to train GI-DOAEnet.
+The smaller 1.5M parameter model did not perform as well, as the model did not learn to handle the microphone-invariant input correctly.
+Consequently, we use the PhaseCoder-6M model for all subsequent experiments.

 Conversely, GI-DOAEnet shows better performance on the RSL2019 dataset, particularly on the test set.
 We attribute this to a fundamental design difference: PhaseCoder is trained as a classifier with a 10-degree resolution, which inherently limits its fine-grained precision.
-GI-DOAEnet, however, performs 1-degree resolution azimuth only classification, giving it an advantage on this dataset and metric.
+GI-DOAEnet, however, performs 1-degree resolution azimuth-only classification, giving it an advantage on this dataset and metric.

 Despite this, PhaseCoder remains highly competitive.
 It is crucial to note that while GI-DOAEnet is a specialized model for azimuth estimation, PhaseCoder is a multi-task encoder that simultaneously estimates distance and elevation, providing a richer spatial representation for downstream reasoning tasks.